 Oh, the great outdoors!
 What would we do without you?
-The past 12 months has mostly been about fresh air adventures for us.
-And thankfully, with proper social distancing, there’s plenty of outdoor activities in Devon from attractions, to country walks and beaches aplenty.
+The past year has mostly been about fresh air adventures for us.
+And thankfully, there’s plenty of outdoor activities in Devon from attractions and adventurous activities, to country walks and beaches aplenty.

 1. Go to the beach